 We know our residents value the trees in our streets and parks.
 Our trees give Boroondara its special leafy character and provide much-needed shade and environmental benefits.

 Trees have a limited lifespan.
-As they get older they can start to damage private and public property and infrastructure.
-Unhealthy trees are more likely to collapse.
+As they get bigger and older they can start to damage private and public property and infrastructure.
+Unhealthy trees are more likely to fail.

 We are developing a tree renewal program to help address this problem.
 Removing and replacing unsuitable trees over time will ensure we continue to enjoy green, leafy streets and parks.

 During the development of our Tree Strategy 2017-2027, we identified a number of risks and threats to our existing street and park trees.